 The Brewers Fayre restaurant was the victim of a major fire on 2 April 2000, which saw 50 firefighters spend more than 5 hours tackling the blaze.
 Following the fire, the restaurant was demolished and replaced with the building we see today, opening later in the same year.

-Both the hotel and restaurant later gained extensions in the early 2000s, with the hotel rebranding to Premier Inn in 2007.
+Both the hotel and restaurant gained extensions in the early 2000s, with the hotel rebranding to Premier Inn in 2007.
 The forecourt sales building also gained an extension in 2008, with the site becoming a BP Connect site and gaining a M&S Simply Food store and Wild Bean Café.

-2 bp pulse electric vehicle charging points were installed here in 2020 and are due to go live in late 2021.
+2 BP Pulse electric vehicle charging points were installed here in 2020 but due to power supply issues are yet to go live.